Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By gail from Qld, Australia

 Combine flours.
 Mound on work surface or in bowl.
 Make well in center adding egg yolks, milk, oil and salt and blend with fork.
 Gradually draw flour from edge of well into center until all flour is incorporated.
 Turn dough out onto a lightly floured surface and knead until dough comes together and is smooth and elastic.
 Cover or wrap in plastic and let stand 30 minutes.
-May be prepared 2 days ahead.
-Refrigerate.

 Divide dough into thirds, working with one third and keeping the rest covered to prevent from drying out.
 If using a pasta machine, follow it's directions.
 If not, roll dough out on floured surface to a very thin thickness.
 Slice with knife or pastry wheel in widths you desire.
 Let dry 1 hour if you plan on freezing the noodles.
 Will store for up to 8 months.